oaq-docs/publisher/articles/questionnaires.md

 # Questionnaires

-## About questionnaires
+{:.no_toc}

+- TOC
+{:toc}

-An **author questionnaire** is a form that a publisher sends to its authors to collect details such as name, publications, biography, contacts, professional interests, PR opportunities, etc. The publisher typically collects this information well in advance of the work’s publication date so that it can be used in the design, promotion, and distribution of the book.
+An author questionnaire is a form that a publisher sends to its authors to collect details such as name, publications, biography, contacts, professional interests, PR opportunities, etc. The publisher typically collects this information well in advance of the work’s publication date so that it can be used in the design, promotion, and distribution of the book.

-In OAQ, the core objects of a questionnaire are [sections](LINK) comprised of [questions](LINK).
+In OAQ, the core objects of a questionnaire are [sections](LINK) containing [questions](LINK).
 An organization [admin](LINK) or [staff](LINK) member assembles these pieces to create each questionnaire.

 ## Creating a new questionnaire